 If you start off with strong grades that get weaker, it may indicate that they can’t handle more advanced courses.
 This assumption stems from the typical college career, with general courses in the beginning and more advanced, specialized courses later.

 If you begin with weak grades that get stronger, you can make a good case about your potential and maturity.
 You can easily argue that you had a hard time at the start of college, for whatever reason that may be.
 Whether it was your first time on your own, you went crazy for a semester, etc. But, then you got your act together and excelled when it mattered most!
 This also looks better than those with a downward grade trend since your highest grades are most recent.

-In the even that you have weak grades that never get better, you have a lot of explaining to do.
+In the event that you have weak grades that never get better, you have a lot of explaining to do.
 Hopefully, you have an LSAT score that belies these grades!
 Or, perhaps you pursued a major that is known to be objectively difficult and preferably at a university that has a reputation for being exceptional in that field.
 Keep in mind that neither of these makes the transcript look better.
 After all, a low GPA is a low GPA.
 If someone comes along with a higher GPA in the same discipline, they are looked at much more favorably.
 It may, however, take some of the edge off.
 However, a weak GPA is never a good thing, no matter how many reasons you can point to for it.
 If law school is your eventual goal, then aim for a 3.5+.
 No real two ways about it.